Frequently Asked Questions

 2 credit course – 7 non-exempt absences

 Students and parents/guardians are encouraged to pay attention to the mid quarter reports as well as the reports cards to monitor number of days absent.
-After a student has been notified that credit has been lost, he/she is expected to continue attending class, as an appeal may restore the lost credit.
+After a student has been notified that credit has been lost, they are expected to continue attending class, as an appeal may restore the lost credit.

 What happens to my grade if I lose credit?